 The manager aims to attract a large pool of qualified candidates.
 So, the company can select the most skilled and desirable employee to fill the vacancy.

-Briefly, recruitment is searching, encouraging the prospecting employees and attracting them to apply.
+Briefly, recruitment is searching the prospecting employees and attracting them to apply.

 Sources of Recruitment